Quick Career Match — Free 60-Question Test in 12 Minutes

 Honestly, because 5-minute career tests do not work.
 To produce a Holland Code result you can trust over time, you need enough questions to distinguish between six interest dimensions that can correlate strongly with each other (Investigative and Realistic, for example).
 Below about 40 questions, the resulting code becomes unstable — academic studies show retests of short tests produce different dominant types more than half the time.
 Sixty questions is the smallest count where retest reliability gets to 85 percent or above.
 A 5-minute test gives you a result you cannot act on; a 15-minute test gives you a result you can.

-No. The full result — your three-letter code, all six dimension scores, all 106 matched careers with salary data, and your next-step recommendations — is on screen the moment you finish.
-There is no signup wall, no email collection, and no premium tier hiding any of it.
-A free optional account lets you save and retake your result later, but it is not required to take the test or see the report.
+No, and you never will.
+JobCannon's free tier is permanent: the full free result — your three-letter code, all six dimension scores, all 106 matched careers with salary data, and your next-step recommendations — is on screen the moment you finish.
+There is no signup wall and no email collection, today or ever.
+We do offer an optional premium PDF report (start Premium for $0.95, then $19.95/mo, cancel anytime) for users who want a deeper career-fit analysis, but it is purely an upgrade — the free result is not gated or shortened in any way and the free tier is here to stay.
+A free optional account lets you save and retake your result later.

 Yes, on the dimension that matters: time from clicking "start" to having your result.
 Some career tools take 30 to 90 minutes (CareerExplorer is the most respected of the long-form ones).
 Some are faster but require email signup and gate the actual career list behind a paywall.
 JobCannon's quick career test is the shortest version we could build that still produces a result worth acting on — 15 minutes total, full result immediately, no friction in between.